rosalindfranklin56/programming-basics/README.md

    # Programming Basics
-   My name is ... and I study ...
+   My name is Olha and I study bioinformatics